carepaths/snomed-database-loader/PostgreSQL/README.md

+# 20180614 BRG
+# Made some modification to import SNAP(shot) data and the ICD10 map
+# Need to add the IDC10 map files to the .zip archive:
+# zip -u Snomed.zip Snap/*.csv/tsv
+#
+# Also need to add a param for the INT locale

 # SNOMED CT DATABASE

 PostgreSQL SQL Scripts to create and populate a PostgreSQL database with a SNOMED CT terminology release.